sendgrid/sendgrid-go/USAGE.md

 ## Retrieve a Default Link Whitelabel

-**This endpoint allows you to retrieve the default link whitelabel.**
+**This endpoint allows you to retrieve the default link white label.**

-Default link whitelabel is the actual link whitelabel to be used when sending messages.
-If there are multiple link whitelabels, the default is determined by the following order:
+Default link white label is the actual link white label to be used when sending messages.
+If there are multiple link white labels, the default is determined by the following order:
 <ul>
   <li>Validated link whitelabels marked as "default"</li>
   <li>Legacy link whitelabels (migrated from the whitelabel wizard)</li>
   <li>Default SendGrid link whitelabel (i.e. 100.ct.sendgrid.net)</li>
 </ul>

-Email link whitelabels allow all of the click-tracked links you send in your emails to include the URL of your domain instead of sendgrid.net.
+Email link white labels allow all of the click-tracked links you send in your emails to include the URL of your domain instead of sendgrid.net.

 For more information, please see our [User Guide](https://sendgrid.com/docs/API_Reference/Web_API_v3/Whitelabel/links.html).